jsmithb117/minesweeper/README.md

 * ~~Ability to reset and create a new board.~~ Merged with next todo.

-* Form for reset board and Multiple board sizes, maybe X*Y board or easy/medium/hard.   - In Progress
+* Form for reset board and Multiple board sizes, maybe X*Y board or easy/medium/hard.   - Works, but is buggy.
+(Reset Board will reset to the default board.  fix is to update originalBoard when creating a new board)

 * Styling updates to match what 'real' minesweeper looks like when you lose